Specialization in secondary special education or severe disabilities and autism

 People who:

-Current school personnel (e.g., educational assistants and paraprofessionals) who are working in special education classrooms may be able to complete this program while employed.
+Current school personnel (e.g., educational assistants and paraprofessionals) who are working in special education classrooms may be able to fulfill a majority of field requirements while employed.
 Please inquire for more details.

 Common Careers